Geylang tragedy: Couple’s deaths a murder-suicide, coroner says

 Mdm Ly had bruises on her arm, suggesting she had been pinched or grabbed roughly.
 There was also an abrasion on her back inflicted by “a longitudinally-shaped object”, the pathologist stated, and a cable tie around her wrist, suggesting her wrists had been tied.

-It later became apparent that Mr Cheung had assaulted his wife with a crowbar.
+It later became apparent that Cheung had assaulted his wife with a crowbar.

 Closed-circuit television (CCTV) footage from the condominium, where Mdm Ly lived, showed he had found the crowbar in a rubbish bin just eight minutes before she made her final call.